 We challenge the problem of embedding beliefs which both contain structured knowledge and unstructured free texts and propose an elegant probabilistic model to tackle this issue at the first attempt by measuring the probability of a given belief $\langle h, r, t, m \rangle$.
 To efficiently learn the embeddings for each entity, relation, and word in mentions, we also adopt the negative sampling technique to transform the original model and display the algorithm based on stochastic gradient descend (SGD) to search the optimal solution.
 Extensive experiments on knowledge population including entity inference, relation prediction and triplet classification show that our approach achieves significant improvement on three large-scale repositories, compared with state-of-the-art methods.
+You can access to all the datasets through the publish link of OneDrive: http://ldrv.ms/1IDwZAR.

-We are pleased to see further improvements of the proposed model, which leaves open promising directions for the future work, such as taking advantage of the probabilistic belief embeddings to enhance the studies of text summarization and open-domain question answering.
+We are pleased to see further improvements of the proposed model, which leaves open promising directions for the future work, such as taking advantage of the probabilistic belief embeddings to enhance the studies of text summarization and opendomain question answering.